-We’re also reducing energy consumption by:
+We’re also reducing energy consumption through:

-Every year on Earth Day, students and staff across the District strive to reduce their carbon footprint and conserve energy.
+Every year on Earth Day, students and staff across the Division strive to reduce their carbon footprint and conserve energy.
 We challenge all schools and departments to turn off lights and other energy-consuming devices for at least an hour to increase awareness of our impact on the environment and help influence actions to reduce this impact.

 After the snow melts each spring, many schools participate in the City of Edmonton’s Schoolyard Clean Up program.
-Students clear litter from their school grounds, helping keep their school environments clean and safe.The program runs from March until June, and schools compete to be the tidiest in Edmonton.
+Students clear litter from their school grounds, helping keep their school environments clean and safe.The program runs from March until June and schools compete to be the tidiest in Edmonton.